batden/elluminate/README.md

 # elluminate

-A premium bash script to build, install, or update Enlightenment on Ubuntu 22.04 LTS.
+This is a premium Bash script for building, installing, or updating Enlightenment on Ubuntu 22.04 LTS.

-Please refer to the script comments for hints and additional information.
+Refer to the script comments for tips and more information.

 > [!NOTE]
 > It may be useful to keep a record of the pre-existing system status before proceeding with the installation.